Empowering ADHD Learners:

 Introducing Tempo Reading: A Flow State Reading Approach

-Tempo Reading is an innovative solution, specifically designed to address the unique challenges faced by students with ADHD.
+Tempo Reading is a solution specifically designed to address the unique challenges faced by students with ADHD.

-Flow state, “The Zone”, is a mental state of complete immersion and focused concentration in an activity where time seems to fade away and performance becomes effortless and highly enjoyable.
+Flow state, "The Zone", is a mental state of complete immersion and focused concentration in an activity where time seems to fade away, and performance becomes effortless and highly enjoyable.
+Elite musicians, athletes, and chess players consistently access flow state, the condition in which their deepest learning and highest performance occur.
+Tempo Reading brings that same state to every student, including those with ADHD, from the very first session.

-Tempo helps all students access their flow state within minutes, transforming the reading experience from an exercise in frustration to an engaging and productive activity.
+Tempo helps all students access their flow state within minutes, transforming the reading experience from a frustrating exercise to an engaging and productive activity.

-Text Reveal prevents skim-reading and promotes the metacognitive, slow is fast learning approach of music, sport and chess where you must think about your thinking.
-This increases attention span and knowledge retention.
+Text Reveal prevents skim reading and promotes the metacognitive, slow-is-fast learning approach of music, sport and chess, where you must think about your thinking.
+This increases attention span and knowledge retention, and keeps the student anchored in the precise cognitive state where flow state learning occurs.

-Neurocognitive Entrainment comes in the form of the Optimum Reading Speed.
-The Optimum Reading Speed is set to speeds that correlate to low beta wave activity when the brain is optimised for learning.
+Neurocognitive Entrainment manifests as Optimum Learning Speed.
+The Optimum Learning Speed is set to speeds that correlate to Late Alpha and Beta wave activity when the brain is optimised for learning.
+This is the same brainwave pattern that neuroscientists observe in elite performers during flow state.

-This correlates with cutting edge research by Cambridge University Mind Lab who state that “Delivering information at the natural tempo of our neural pulses accelerates our ability to learn.
+This correlates with research by Cambridge University Mind Lab, which states that "Delivering information at the natural tempo of our neural pulses accelerates our ability to learn."

 The ADHD Reading Challenge